forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 *This chapter contains opinions, considerations, assessment, interpretations and judgement which have some relevance to and may help to interpret and understand the current situation.*

+Notes:
-> The focus of this chapter is on interpretations, opinions and judgement.
-When the focus is on the description or listing of facts themselves, the resources are in other chapters such as [War Documentation](#war-documentation) or [Background](#historical-and-political-background).
+* The focus of this chapter is on interpretations, opinions and judgement.
+When the focus is on the description or listing of facts, the resources are in other chapters such as [War Documentation](#war-documentation) or [Background](#historical-and-political-background).

-> In the following the interpretations, opinions, considerations or judgement are called collectively statements.
+* In the following the interpretations, opinions, considerations or judgement are collectively referred as statements.

 ### Statements by Global Organizations